Indiana vs. Miami (FL) Predictions & Picks - Women's NCAA Tournament Second Round

 Indiana Performance Insights

-- The Hoosiers have a +605 scoring differential, topping opponents by 19.5 points per game.
-They're putting up 81.3 points per game to rank sixth in college basketball and are allowing 61.8 per contest to rank 103rd in college basketball.

-- Offensively, Indiana is averaging 78.5 points per game this year in conference action.
-As a comparison, its season average (81.3 points per game) is 2.8 PPG higher.
+- With 78.5 points per game in Big Ten action, Indiana is tallying 2.8 fewer points per game in conference games compared to its season average (81.3 PPG).

-- The Hoosiers score 81.9 points per game when playing at home, compared to 78.5 points per game away from home, a difference of 3.4 points per contest.
+- The Hoosiers are putting up 81.9 points per game in home games.
+In road games, they are averaging 78.5 points per contest.

-- Indiana cedes 55.8 points per game at home this season, compared to 65.8 away from home.
+- Indiana is surrendering 55.8 points per game this season at home, which is 10.0 fewer points than it is allowing on the road (65.8).

-- In their last 10 games, the Hoosiers have been scoring 79.8 points per game, an average that's slightly lower than the 81.3 they've scored over the course of the 2022-23 season.
+- The Hoosiers' offense has been less productive over their last 10 games, racking up 79.8 points a contest compared to the 81.3 they've averaged this year.

 © 2023 Data Skrive.
 All rights reserved.